Sartor Resartus: Background

 Carlyle worked on an earlier novel, Wotton Reinfred, which MacMechan refers to as "[t]he first draft of Sartor."
 Carlyle finished seven chapters of the semi-autobiographical novel depicting a young man of deeply religious upbringing being scorned in love, and thereafter wandering.
 He eventually finds at least philosophical consolation in a mysterious stranger named Maurice Herbert, who invites Wotton into his home and frequently discusses speculative philosophy with him.
-At this point, the novel abruptly shifts to highly philosophical dialogue revolving mostly around Kant.
+At this point, the novel abruptly shifts to highly philosophical dialogue revolving mostly around Immanuel Kant.
 Though the unfinished novel deeply impressed Carlyle's wife Jane, (née Welsh) Carlyle never published it and its existence was forgotten until long after Carlyle's death.
 MacMechan suggests that the novel provoked Carlyle's frustration and scorn due to the "zeal for truth and his hatred for fiction" he speaks of in his letters of the time.
 Numerous parts of Wotton appear in the biographical section of Sartor Resartus, where Carlyle humorously turns them into Teufelsdröckh's autobiographical sketches, which the Editor constantly complains are overly fragmented or derivative of Goethe.
 Though widely and erroneously reported as having been burned by Carlyle, the unfinished novel is still extant in draft form; several passages were moved verbatim to Sartor Resartus, but with their context radically changed.

 Carlyle had difficulty finding a publisher for the novel, and he began composing it as an article in October 1831 at Craigenputtock.
 Fraser's Magazine serialised it in 1833–1834.
-The text would first appear in volume form in Boston in 1836, its publication arranged by Ralph Waldo Emerson, who much admired the book and Carlyle.
-Emerson's savvy dealing with the overseas publishers would ensure Carlyle received high compensation, which the novel did not attain in Britain.
-The first British edition would be published in London in 1838.
+The text first appeared in volume form in Boston, United States, in 1836, its publication arranged by the philosopher Ralph Waldo Emerson, who much admired the book and Carlyle.
+Emerson's savvy dealing with the overseas publishers ensured Carlyle received high compensation, which the novel did not attain in Britain.
+The first British edition was published in London in 1838.

 Title

 "Sartor Resartus" is usually translated as "The Tailor Re-tailored"; it has also been rendered as "The Tailor Repatched", "The Tailor Patched", "The Clothes Volume Edited", and as "The Tailor Made Whole Again".

 There is a song called "The Taylor Done Over" which was published in London in 1785.
 It has been suggested that a Scottish variant was popular in Carlyle's day and may have inspired his choice of title.
 Another source might have been Lord Byron's play The Deformed Transformed (1824).
-The play, based on Goethe's Faust, was admired by Goethe, who was a friend and mentor of Carlyle's, and Carlyle referenced Byron in his writings from the late 1820s.
+The play, based on Goethe's Faust, was admired by Goethe, who was a friend and mentor of Carlyle, and Carlyle referenced Byron in his writings from the late 1820s.